marcopaganini/termotp/README.md

 Produces a plain listing of the vault.

+**--set-keyring**

+Read the password from the keyboard and write it to the keyring.
+This option causes all other options to be silently ignored.

+Under OS X, you'll need the `/usr/bin/security` binary to interface with the OS X keychain.
+This binary should be available by default.

+In Linux and BSD implementations, this depends on the [Secret Service](https://specifications.freedesktop.org/secret-service/latest/) dbus interface provided by [Gnome Keyring](https://wiki.gnome.org/Projects/GnomeKeyring).
+These implementations are installed and started by default on most modern distributions.

+Please note that this assumes that the `login` collection exists in the keyring (the default on most distros).
+If it doesn't, use [Seahorse](https://wiki.gnome.org/Apps/Seahorse) to create it:

+* Open `seahorse`
+* Go to `File` > `New` > `Password Keyring`
+* Click `Continue`
+* When asked for a name, use `login`.

+**--use-keyring**

+Read the password from the `login` keyring (which should be open by default after login) instead of the keyboard.
+This allows passwordless operation while maintaining your vault encrypted.

+Make sure to write your password to the keyring with `--set-keyring` before using this option.

 **---version**

 Just print the current program version (or git commit number) and exit.